Nanyue King Museum: Guangzhou: a City with Two-thousand-year History and Rich Culture (Site of Palace and Garden)

 This exhibition chronologically traces the millennia-spanning urban evolution of Guangzhou—a National Famous Historical and Cultural City—through two interconnected narratives.
-Centered on archaeological evidence from the Site of Palace and Garden, it integrates findings from Guangzhou’s urban archaeology and historical documentation to reconstruct distinctive developmental phases across dynasties.
-Crucially, the display highlights Guangzhou’s unparalleled continuity as an administrative center for over 2,000 years, demonstrating how successive powers—from the Nanyue Kingdom to the Qing Dynasty—consistently maintained their governance hub at this strategic Pearl River Delta location.
+Centred on archaeological evidence from the Site of Palace and Garden, it integrates findings from Guangzhou's urban archaeology and historical documentation to reconstruct distinctive developmental phases across dynasties.
+Crucially, the display highlights Guangzhou's unparalleled continuity as an administrative centre for over 2,000 years, demonstrating how successive powers—from the Nanyue Kingdom to the Qing Dynasty—consistently maintained their governance hub at this strategic Pearl River Delta location.

 Significance

 The key stratigraphic column in the Site of Palace and Garden displays the stratigraphic distribution of various dynasties.

 At its zenith, the Nanyue Kingdom encompassed most of present-day Guangdong and Guangxi, parts of Fujian, Hainan, Hong Kong, Macau, and extensive territories in northern and central Vietnam.
 Yet historical records—primarily from the Shiji (Records of the Grand Historian) and Hanshu (Book of Han)—offer fewer than 2,000 characters, providing only an outline of the kingdom with scant detail.
 The Tomb of Nanyue King and Site of Palace and Garden have transformed this scarcity into revelation through their archaeological treasures.
 These sites provide irreplaceable material evidence that corroborates historical figures and events mentioned in classical texts along with undocumented details, possessing exceptional value across historical, scientific and artistic dimensions.

-The Tomb of Nanyue King in the Site of King’s Tomb is the highest-ranking and largest painted stone-chambered tomb from the Han Dynasty in the Lingnan region.
+The Tomb of Nanyue King in the Site of King's Tomb is the highest-ranking and largest painted stone-chambered tomb from the Han Dynasty in the Lingnan region.
 Undisturbed by tomb raiders, the mausoleum is exceptionally well-preserved, yielding over 1,000 sets of funerary objects totaling more than 10,000 artifacts.
 These artifacts were largely found in their original positions, endowing them with significant archaeological value.
 They collectively illuminate various aspects of Lingnan's political, economic, and cultural landscape two millennia ago, holding crucial research significance for the early development history of Lingnan, Qin-Han archaeology, and the origins of the Maritime Silk Road.
 Maritime Silk Road treasures unearthed from the tomb—such as the silver box, gold floral appliqués, bronze jar with boat pattern, frankincense, and ivory—bear witness to cultural exchanges between China and foreign lands over two thousand years ago.
 Artifacts including seals, jade objects, food vessels, and musical instruments demonstrate how the Lingnan region during the Qin-Han period absorbed advanced cultural elements from Zhongyuan (the Central Plains) and progressively integrated them into a diverse cultural identity.